tarantool/doc/doc/reference/reference_lua/box_error/error_object.rst

         **Since:** :doc:`3.1.0 </release/3.1.0>`

-        Returns the name of the error used at creation.
+        Returns the name of the error.